-Standard Terms-non-core terms that you did NOT have an opportunity to negotiate.
+Standard Terms - non-core terms of your mortgage that you did NOT have an opportunity to negotiate.
 These are terms that are contained in pre-formulated or form contracts.
 Almost all terms in mortgage contracts and supporting documents are standard terms.